 Getting the right nutrition is the key to a healthy postpartum recovery.
-But the importance of being properly nourished does not stop right there, your little darling’s primary diet is your breast milk, so getting the right foods to boost your breast milk supply and nutritional value should be prioritised.
+But the importance of being properly nourished continues beyond right there.
+Your little darling’s primary diet is your breast milk, so getting the right foods to boost your breast milk supply and nutritional value should be prioritised.

 With that said, what are the foods that can benefit you and your little one?
 How would these foods ease your breastfeeding issues and help your breastfed baby?
-Don’t worry mommies, we have got you covered on this one.
+Don’t worry, mummies.
+We have got you covered on this one.
 Our guide will enlighten you on how having a nutritious diet can benefit your baby’s growth.

 Stronger Immune System